MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 ```
 **depends_on** tells `docker compose` that this service requires other services to be running before it can start.
 Since our CF engine isn't much use to us without NGINX and MySQL, `docker compose` will start these services prior to starting `cfswarm-cfml`.
 Note that Docker doesn't check to see if the services are actually ready -- health checks are more involved and beyond the scope of our development stack.
 Even so, we want Docker to bring up MySQL and NGINX before starting the CF container.

+## NGINX Container

+The NGINX container will proxy HTTP and HTTPS requests made to the host on ports 80 and 443 to one or more CF containers.
+There's only one new directive in this service:

 ```
     cfswarm-nginx:
     image: nginx